brandilondagin364/notes/README.md

 - "Today's programming wisdom is to embrace the power of simplicity.
 Write clean, readable code that's easy to understand and maintain.
 Always remember: 'Simplicity is the soul of efficiency.' — Austin Freeman.
 As you tackle complex problems, resist the urge to over-engineer solutions.
 Optimize for modularity, reusability, and clarity.
 Strive to learn from existing libraries and frameworks, but don't be afraid to innovate when necessary.
 Lastly, practice debugging as a crucial skill; it's not just about fixing bugs but understanding why they occur in the first place."

 In essence, keep your code simple, logical, and well-structured, because today's sophistication often starts with yesterday's fundamentals done right.

+# 2024-02-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that understanding and simplicity often lead to better performance in the long run."

+In essence, this quote emphasizes that striving to make your code excessively efficient before it's actually needed can result in overly complex solutions and harder-to-maintain codebase.
+It's wiser to prioritize clarity, correctness, and adaptability initially, then refine for performance where data shows it's truly warranted.